rsimmons/voracious/README.md

-# Immersion Player
+# Voracious

-Immersion Player (*needs a real name*) is a power tool for foreign language learners to get the most out of watching videos, readings comics, etc. It lets you easily:
+Voracious is a power tool for foreign language learners to get the most out of watching videos, readings comics, etc. It lets you easily:
 - toggle the display of transcriptions/translations
 - look up definitions of unknown words
 - save excerpts for later SRS study